Search Intent

 Guided completion

 The seller follows one flow instead of guessing which details your team still needs.
+Nearly 86% of started UtilitySheets are completed.

 Cleaner provider details